inthar-raven/delta/README.md

 The playback instantly responds to chord changes.
 It automatically adjusts volume based on the number of notes to prevent clipping.

+## Visualization

+- The app includes a visualization of the entered chord in both the linear (frequency) and logarithmic (pitch) domains.
+- The entered chord will be displayed as filled indigo circles and the target chord (on error computation) as hollow orange circles.
+- The window size can be adjusted using the input boxes.

 ## Usage Example

 To explore a just major chord (4:5:6) as a delta-rational chord: